 In fall 2003 the college string ensemble, “Sinfonia,” led by Dr. Rosalyn Troiano (D.M.A., Eastman), joined forces with selected wind symphony members to present the first (since 1947, we believe) full orchestral performance made up of Juniata students.
 Conducted by Dr. Latten, the ensemble performed a J.C.
 Bach overture.
 The combined ensemble has continued since, becoming a full fledged orchestra of nearly 60 members by 2007-2008, performing many standard orchestral works and, in spring 2010, appearing in concert with the Altoona Symphony Orchestra.
 The string program celebrated its 100th anniversary in fall 2004.

 With the completion of the new Suzanne von Liebig Theatre and the opening of the Halbritter Center for the Performing Arts (including Oller Hall/Rosenberger Auditorium), most music department ensembles moved their home base out of Ellis into Rosenberger in fall 2005.
 The program has grown to involve nearly 100 students in wind symphony, 35 (plus up to 20 winds and percussion) in full orchestra, and 16 percussionists...representing a 587% increase in participation since 2002.
-From these ensembles, honors ensembles (brass quintet, woodwind quintet, saxophone quartet, string quartet).
-The bands celebrated their 75th anniversary with a reunion weekend during homecoming 2010, and a similar gathering is planned for fall 2015's 80th anniversary.
+From these ensembles, honors ensembles (brass quintet, woodwind quintet, saxophone quartet, string quartet) were formed.
+The bands celebrated their 75th anniversary with a reunion weekend during homecoming 2010, and a similar gathering took place during fall 2015's 80th anniversary.

 Contributions to this article by James Latten, Tara (Fitzsimmons) Yorke '00, Ibrook Tower, Miriam Wetzel '52, Joe Beyer '50, and Dean Buckwalter '65.